Back to the top

 • The Silicon Valley Math Tournament is an annual tournament hosted by RM Tournaments that gives students an opportunity to apply their knowledge, creativity and math skills to solve challenging problems.

-• This year, SVMT will be hosted online and is open to students across
+• This year, SVMT will be hosted both in person and online and is open to students across the United States.

 We have limited slots available.
 If slots fill up, we will close registration early.

-Further information on logistics will be sent to all registered participants after registration closes.
+Further information on logistics will be sent to all registered participants after registration is received.

 • Elementary 1 (E1): Grades 1 and 2